p-mazhnik/flutter-embedding/cra-flutter/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).
+To learn Flutter, check out the [Flutter documentation](https://flutter.dev/docs).